FraKappa/eliteapi/README.md

 eliteapi is a Python wrapper for Elite Creative allowing you to easly interact with the API.

 ## Installation
-To install **eliteapi**, run the following command into your terminal from your bot folder:
+To install **eliteapi**, run the following command into your terminal:

 ```
 pip install eliteapi